eirgnkl/pipeline/README.md

 - **Linear Regression**: Standard least squares regression.
 - **XGBoost**: Gradient boosting for non-linear patterns.

+In case you want to add new models, be aware that the models is called through the `run_methods.py`, so make sure the structure of it is similar to the already existing scripts and define a `{new_methods}_param.tsv`, in the folder `params`

 ### Hyperparameters to Tune

 Each model has parameters that users can configure in `params/{method}_params.tsv`.

 ## Running the Pipeline